Does Coffee Dehydrate You?

 Caffeine is a mild diuretic, meaning it can increase urine production.
 This led to the long-standing belief that coffee dehydrates you.
 However, research has shown that the diuretic effect is mild and tolerance develops quickly in regular coffee drinkers.

 People new to caffeine or those consuming very large amounts may notice more pronounced diuretic effects.
 However, for the vast majority of regular coffee drinkers, coffee can be counted as part of daily fluid intake without concerns about dehydration.
+The question of how much water you should drink daily already accounts for beverages like coffee.

 Things to Know